 Any association which is responsible for organising and supervising football in its country may become a member of FIFA.
 In this context, the expression ‘country’ shall refer to an independent state recognised by the international community.
 Subject to [the paragraphs relating to the four British associations and any “region which has not yet gained independence” but seeks admission], only one Association shall be recognised in each country.

 The inference here is that two separate political entities would not be permitted to combine to form a single footballing entity.
 Of course, FIFA could always amend their governing regulations if required, but other thorny issues would still remain.

 Which of the two former entities would a new single entity succeed, for example?
 If the new entity was to formally succeed the Football Association of Ireland, the governing association of football in the Republic of Ireland, the Northern Ireland team and their governing association, the Irish Football Association, would be rendered formally defunct.
 Their records would become strictly a matter of history – just like those of the East Germany, Saarland, North Vietnam and South Yemen football teams – rather than enjoying continuance through the new entity.
 The same would apply vice versa; if the new entity was to succeed the Irish Football Association, the records of the Football Association of Ireland would suffer an identical fate.
 Likewise, any appearance caps that had been gained by players representing the defunct non-predecessor association would bear no official relevance to caps gained playing for the new single entity.

-Given the regulatory hurdles such a proposal might face, it is questionable as to whether or not either of the relevant associations – never mind FIFA – have even been consulted by the political organisations promoting the concept of a single all-island team.
+Given the regulatory hurdles such a proposal might face, it is questionable as to whether or not either of the relevant associations – never mind FIFA – have even been consulted by the politicians promoting the concept of a single all-island team.
 There does not appear to be any genuine will for a single, all-island entity within either association on the island.
 Would even the fans of either broadly support the idea of diluting their respective identities?